-For purposes of determination of tax credits and other economic incentives provided by the State and based on employment, covered employees are considered employees solely of the client.
+For purposes of determination of tax credits and other economic incentives provided by the State or a political subdivision and based on employment, covered employees are considered employees solely of the client.
 A client shall be entitled to the benefit of any tax credit, economic incentive, or other benefit arising as the result of the employment of covered employees of the client.
-Each professional employer organization must provide, upon request by a client, employment information that is required by any agency or department of the State responsible for administration of any tax credit or economic incentive and that is necessary to support a request, claim, application, or other action by a client seeking the tax credit or economic incentive.
+Each professional employer organization must provide, upon request by a client, employment information that is required by any agency or department of the State or a political subdivision responsible for administration of any tax credit or economic incentive and that is necessary to support a request, claim, application, or other action by a client seeking the tax credit or economic incentive.
+For purposes of this section, the term "political subdivision" has the same meaning as in G.S.
+162A-65(a)(8).
+(2004-162, s.
+1; 2009-552, s.
+4.)

-"Part 2.
+Part 2.
 License Requirements and Limitations.

-"§ 58-89-35.
+§ 58-89A-35.
 License required; professional employer organization groups.